 cookieStore.cookies("https://www.google.com").forEach(cookie -> System.out.println("cookie = " + cookie));

-To create a persistent cookie use the following code:
+To create a persistent cookie with an expiration time use the following code:

 To create a session cookie use the following code:

 cookieStore.set(Cookie.newBuilder() .name("name") .value("value") .domain(".google.com") .path("/") .build()); cookieStore.persist();

 int numberOfDeletedCookies = cookieStore.deleteAll(); cookieStore.persist();